Global-Seed-Banks/Seed-Banks/README.md

 * **2_Figure_2.R** Mapping records for Figure 2.

 * **cluster** All statistical models were run on a HPC Cluster.
-Submit scripts and R scripts for each model found in this folder and the models saved as .RData files.
+Submit scripts and R scripts for each statistical model found in this folder and the models saved as .RData files.
 Model objects can be found within the data repository.

 * **3_Figure_3_S2.R**  Figure 3 and S2